how to install a firewall router on raspberry pi

-How to use Raspberry Pi as a Wireless Router with Firewall?
+How to use Raspberry Pi as a Wireless Router with Firewall

-And I’ll show you how.
-It’s a big topic with many services and network notions to understand.
+Keep in mind that it’s a big topic with many services and network notions to understand.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.